Tyler Beatty Award for the Top Appraisers Under 40

 - Formal presentation of the award at 2023 AIC National Conference

 - One Complimentary AIC Conference pass (2023 Conference)

 STEP 1 – Complete Application Form

-Please note: An appraiser can submit their own application or have their name submitted by someone else for consideration (the applicant’s signature is required).
-Applications not submitted with the Application Form provided below will be disqualified.
+Please note: A designated appraiser can submit their own application or have their name submitted by someone else for consideration.
+Nominations not submitted with the Application Form provided below will be disqualified.

-The submission must demonstrate the applicant’s contribution to the valuation profession and/or their outstanding service in one or more of the following areas:
+The submission must demonstrate the nominees contribution to the valuation profession and/or their outstanding service in one or more of the following areas: